hholb/site-and-user-info/README.md

 To gather information about a website or its users, it is helpful to know what ports are open and what services are running on the target server.
 After finding open ports, it it helpful to gather information on the structure of the website.
+For the next examples, make sure you have the docker setup above working with one terminal running `docker compose up` to see the logs and another terminal running a shell in the `site-and-user-info-client-1` container.
+The following commands should be run from the client container with the server container as the target.

 ### nmap
 [nmap](https://nmap.org) is a powerful tool for discovering information